-Stakeholders Summary of Code of Conduct for Stakeholders

-Shareholders The Company is committed to conducting business with full capacity, honesty, transparency, taking into account the interests of the company as a whole.
-As well as giving fairness to all shareholders To create prosperity And create long-term progress for the company Including the return and continuous growth of the company.

-BusinessTreat business partners and creditors strictly according to the contract.
-Or agreed termsPartners andTreat all parties equally and fairly on the basis of The two parties have establishedCreditorsclear procedures for procurement and implementation, do not demand or receive any benefit from partners, support environmentally friendly procurement.
+Stakeholders Summary of Code of Conduct for Stakeholders Shareholders The Company is committed to conducting business with full capacity, honesty, transparency, taking into account the interests of the company as a whole.
+As well as giving fairness to all shareholders to create prosperity And create long-term progress for the company Including the return and continuous growth of the company.
+Business Treat business partners and creditors strictly according to the contract.
+Or agreed terms Treat all parties equally and fairly on the basis of the two parties have established clear Partners and Creditors procedures for procurement and implementation, do not demand or receive any benefit from partners, support environmentally friendly procurement.
+Compete in fair rules, do not destroy reputation or harm.
+Co-develop and drive market Competitors growth and not seek out confidential information in unjustified ways.